 The Central Green Way will be the largest and most dramatic open space at Carolina North.
-Because of its scale and unusual character the Central Green Way will be a landmark campus space.
+Because of its scale and unusual character, the Central Green Way will be a landmark campus space.

 The north and south edges of the Central Green Way will be defined by canopy shade trees.
 A clear view will be maintained the length of the Central Green Way from Martin Luther King, Jr. Boulevard in the east to the Carolina North Forest in the west.
 Other landscape features will include: lawns to accommodate uses such as recreation, areas of Working Landscape (see following section) that will contribute to holistic stormwater management for the site, and smaller courtyards and gardens near buildings.
+The Central Green Way will also serve as a transit corridor for east-west movement.